 which she thinks is a bus, though, unlike me, she is unaware of its final stop.

-I sit by this static vehicle and listen
+I sit by this static vehicle

 as she dredges broken fragments